A Statement on AI Use at Digital Heritage Consulting

 What I Do with AI

 AI can edit and brand operational work — logos, web copy, slide decks, booking sheets, handouts — for content I’ve already authored with a brand Identity I designed.
 I like to work fast while ideas are fresh, and busy human reviewers take days to respond.
 Humans are more effective once I’ve done my homework and worked through a couple of drafts, so they can respond to the work itself and not do copyediting that can waste their valuable time.
 It’s highly effective at templating and saves me a lot of time in cleanup and consistency.
+For example, Claude and I completely refreshed my web presence in under a week, including solving some gnarly technical issues, aligning all my branding and tagging taxonomy across Google Sites, Blogger, and WordPress, and getting ready for fall booking season.
+It would have taken me a month if I had even known how to do it.
+Now I do.

 I use AI for researching bookings and for planning trips and tours, which it is also very good at: compiling venue lists and contact information, estimating driving distance, suggesting nearby stops, and more.
 It also has some marketing savvy to recommend communication sequences that save me from rejections and my target venues from blast emails.
 I’m still learning what it can do for a working musician as solopreneur.

 I have even used AI as a named dramatic voice, disclosed in the work itself, arguing that machines can’t replace human art.
 That’s the line.
-AI might replace my job — as technology has done before and will continue to do since the Industrial Revolution.
-But AI won’t replace me.